Fletcher Humphrys: Career

-Humphrys made his acting debut in 1993, appearing in Australian drama film The Heartbreak Kid.
-His first major acting role was in the children's television series The Genie From Down Under, for which he played Conrad von Meister for the show's two seasons from 1996 to 1998.
-Humphrys appeared in several episodes of the 1999 short-lived series Thunderstone.
+Humphrys made his acting debut in 1993, appearing in Australian drama film The Heartbreak Kid, playing a member of Rivers' gang.
+His first major acting role was in the children's television series The Genie From Down Under, playing Conrad von Meister, Otto's 15-year old nephew, for the show's two seasons from 1996 to 1998.
+From 1996 to 1997 he also played the recurring role of Martin Pike in long-running soap opera Neighbours.
+He then appeared in the regular role of Tod in short-lived sci-fi series Thunderstone, in 1999, before landing a role in crime biopic Chopper opposite Eric Bana.

-In 2001, he played the recurring role of Brett "Brick" Buchanon on the popular drama series McLeod's Daughters; he appeared in the show's first three seasons, until his character was killed off in 2003.
-Following his role on McLeod's Daughters, Humphrys appeared in another recurring role in medical drama All Saints, in which he played Alex Kearns from 2003 to 2004.
+In 2001, Humphrys began playing the recurring role of Brett Buchanon on drama series McLeod's Daughters.
+He appeared in the show's first three seasons, until his character was killed off in 2003.
+During this time, he also played the role of Skeet in American sports telemovie The Junction Boys, opposite Tom Berenger and Ryan Kwanten and featured in the film Razor Eaters.